Greenbelt Park

-Recreational facilities include a 5.3 mile (8.5 km) mile hiking and equestrian trail, several shorter nature trails, numerous campsites, and three picnic areas.
+Recreational facilities include a 5.3 mi hiking and equestrian trail, several shorter nature trails, numerous campsites, and three picnic areas.

-The park received its National Park designation in 1950, and was acquired along with the land that would form the Baltimore-Washington Parkway, which divides the park in a roughly north–south direction.
+The park was acquired by the NPS in 1950 along with the land that would form the Baltimore-Washington Parkway, which divides the park in a roughly north–south direction.
 Nearly all of the park's facilities are located within the larger western portion (the eastern portion has one fire road).